-Even for the relatively rich within countries, to remain amongst, let alone, join the global relatively rich is no small achievement, and requires growth in national incomes as well as maintenance of their relative positions within nations.
+Even for the relatively rich within countries, to remain among, let alone, join the global relatively rich is no small achievement, and requires growth in national incomes as well as maintenance of their relative positions within nations.

-Despite its exceptional influence on the world consumption distribution, China remains a decidedly middle/lower middle income country across its population, and less than 1% of its population has consumption levels in the top decile of the world population.
-In highly unequal and slightly richer countries such as Brazil and the Russian Federation, non-negligible fractions - between 5% and 10% of the population -- enjoy rich country level incomes.
+Despite its exceptional influence on the world consumption distribution, China remains a decidedly middle-/lower-middle-income country across its population, and less than 1 per cent of its population has consumption levels in the top decile of the world population.
+In highly unequal and slightly richer countries such as Brazil and the Russian Federation, non-negligible fractions-between 5 per cent and 10 per cent of the population-enjoy rich country level incomes.